Azure/azure-sdk-for-js/sdk/servicebus/service-bus/samples/README.md

 ## Install the library

 There are three ways to work with the samples.

-- download the sample package from [docs.microsoft.com/samples](https://docs.microsoft.com/samples) by browsing to the Azure Service Bus product and choosing either JavaScript or TypeScript in the list of languages
+- Download the sample package from [docs.microsoft.com/samples](https://docs.microsoft.com/samples) by browsing to the Azure Service Bus product and choosing either JavaScript or TypeScript in the list of languages.
-- copy the sample file you want to a folder of your choice and use `npm` to install its requisite dependencies, then edit the file to add the necessary credentials and information, finally running it with NodeJS
+- Copy the sample file you want to a folder of your choice and use `npm` to install its requisite dependencies, then edit the file to add the necessary credentials and information, finally running it with NodeJS.
-- in case you have cloned this repo, run `npm install` in either the `samples/javascript` or `samples/typescript` folder to install the library as well as other dependencies that are required by some of the samples
+- In case you have cloned this repo, run `npm install` in either the `samples/javascript` or `samples/typescript` folder to install the library as well as other dependencies that are required by some of the samples.

 ## Get connection string for Service Bus & names for Queues/Topics/Subscriptions

 - In the [Azure Portal](https://portal.azure.com), go to **Dashboard > Service Bus > _your-servicebus-namespace_**.
 - If you don't have a Service Bus resource, then here are the docs which can help you create a Service Bus resource in the portal : [Service Bus - Node.js docs](https://docs.microsoft.com/en-us/azure/service-bus-messaging/service-bus-nodejs-how-to-use-queues).
 - Note down the "Primary Connection String" of **RootManageSharedAccessKey** at **Shared access policies** under **Settings** tab.